 Net Nanny offers similar comprehensive features to the apps already listed but has a focus more on monitoring and reporting than actually blocking or protecting.
 It features a system that blocks selected “bad words” on sites and also has a safe search feature.

 Net Nanny is free to try but costs $59.99 in an in-app purchase to start an annual subscription.
-Once you decide the app is for you, this is the only option to continue services.
+This is the only option to continue services so take full advantage of all the available options in the free version before deciding if this app is for you.

 Norton Family Parental Control